-I told you I had a surprise for Danny.
-On 23rd June 2016, (the day of voting for the EU referendum in the UK) we flew out to our next holiday.
-We were excited to travel to Albufeira in Portugal and spend a whole week together in the sunshine.
+I told you I had a surprise for Daniel… On 23rd June 2016, (yes the day of voting for the EU referendum in the United Kingdom) I flew out to Portugal with my boyfriend Daniel.
+We were excited to spend a whole week together in the sunshine and world of fun that Portugal was going to bring our way – and that, it certainly did.

 Me being me, I was pretty much packed a week before our departure date, however there were a few last-minute things I needed to add of course – toiletries, hair accessories, and other little bits and bobs.
 I always seem to feel like I have forgotten something no matter how organised I am.